Get Clarity About Homeschooling Curriculums Here

 My thoughts on homeschool curriculums

 Although you do not legally need a curriculum in order to homeschool, investing in one may be beneficial, especially if you like to have activities ready to go instead of coming up with things on the hoof (is that an English expression??)

 Some people find it really useful to have a curriculum- if you or your child are people who like organisation and structure, having the set plan of a curriculum may be of benefit to you.
-You could even use several curriculums and mix and match your favourite aspects of more than one.
+My personal advice would be to purchase modules based on your child’s interests such as the Curious Little Monkeys Educational Resources – this way you can test the waters of using fun curriculum without investing in hundreds of pounds worth of books!

 How to Choose a Homeschool Curriculum

 When considering which homeschooling curriculum to choose, take into account the following factors:

 - Cost.
-Depending on your budget (see what we spend each month on home education) you may wish to use the many free online homeschool resources for learning (Khan Academy, Youtube, Alison, Twinkl, etc) or purchase a whole curriculum.
+Depending on your budget (see what we spend each month on home education) you may wish to use the many free online homeschool resources for learning or purchase a whole curriculum.

 - Interests of the child.
 Instead of purchasing a complete curriculum with maths, english, history, geography, religious education and other subjects in one homeschooling curriculum package, you may wish to buy individual modules focused on one subject area such as “Solar systems”.